Francesco Zappa (album): Album origins

 According to recording engineer Mark Pinske, musician David Ocker introduced Francesco Zappa's music to Frank Zappa because it was popular with some college music students.
 Ocker discovered the music in what Pinske describes as "the Mormon library or something".
-The exact location where the scores were found was not specified by Pinske, but was possibly archives for the music department at Brigham Young University which is owned by the Church of Jesus Christ of Latter-day Saints.
+The exact location where the scores were found was not specified by Pinske, but was possibly archives for the music department at Brigham Young University which is owned by the Church of Jesus Christ of Latter-day Saints (popularly known as Mormons).
 Frank initially thought Ocker was joking about an earlier composer who shared his name.

 Frank Zappa was impressed by the scores and realized they were not copyrighted, and subsequently obtained a copyright for the works of Francesco Zappa.
 He then programmed some of these pieces into his new Synclavier synthesizer.

 Finding the composer's works

 Frank found an entry for Francesco in the Grove Dictionary of Music and Musicians and then researched his sheet music in the library at UC Berkeley.
-According to The Real Frank Zappa Book, the two musicians are not related.
+While Frank and Francesco have similar first names and share the same surname, according to The Real Frank Zappa Book, the two musicians are not related.